Venn PCN logo

 Support

-MAn on berach looking at waves
+Man on berach looking at waves

 In circumstances where a family member or friend has a cancer diagnosis, it is often difficult to know what to do or say.
 However, just knowing that you are there can provide support- making treatment an easier prospect.
 Each individual undergoing treatment ill have a varying experience and circumstances.
 Understanding the choices made and listening are important supportive skills.